 12 Best Stockholm Syndrome Movies of All Time

 And why not, creativity about the complexity of our minds is always welcome to pique our curiosity.
 More so, when the topic concerns and pokes social stigmas.
 So, here I have compiled a list of top movies about Stockholm Syndrome that I think understood the phenomenon enough to make indulgent movies and absolutely nailed it.
-You can watch some of these best Stockholm Syndrome movies on Netflix, Hulu, or Amazon Prime.

 12. Highway (2014)

 Imtiaz Ali is reason enough for my love of cinema, and that began with this movie.
 The social commentary in the movie is so layered that the subtlety of it still makes me think long and hard about it.
 The scene towards the end where Alia Bhatt confronts her demons still manages to run chills down my spine.
 Bollywood might or might not have successfully made any or many movies about Stockholm Syndrome but this is the only one I know and consider beautiful in terms of cinema.
-All of these twelve movies, for varied reasons are engrossing enough because of the one thing they have in common- it deals with our psyche.
+All of these twelve movies, for varied reasons, are engrossing enough because of the one thing they have in common- they deal with our psyche.

 Read More: Most Controversial Movies of All Time